ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/hw-accelerated-crypto.md

 ### Hardware Accelerated Crypto

-This document explains how to add hardware acceleration support for a development board in Arm Mbed OS and integrate it with <a href="https://github.com/ARMmbed/mbedtls" target="_blank">Arm Mbed TLS</a>.
+This document explains how to add hardware acceleration support for a development board in Arm Mbed OS and integrate it with [Arm Mbed TLS](https://github.com/ARMmbed/mbedtls).

 #### Introduction